Pearson-Higher-Ed/design/compound.markdown

 -   **JavaScript**

     -   **Lint your code** Consider running [*ESLint*](http://www.eslint.org/) over your JavaScript.
-The syntax standards used by sample react component are a good set of rules to use.
+The syntax standards used by the component archetype are a good set of rules to use.